 If you’re still not familiar with who he is, let us introduce you to one of the most terrifying men in professional wrestling.

-Here are the tales of one of professional wrestling’s toughest men, Meng, as told by some of the biggest names in the business!
+Grab a coffee, an alpha brain, or some protection, and come along for a dangerous ride.
+Here are the tales of one of professional wrestling’s toughest men, Meng, as told by some of the business’s biggest names!

-“[Wrestlers] just wanna throw my name out for the heck of it.
+“Wrestlers just wanna throw my name out for the heck of it.
 I think we were all tough.
-You had to make the people believe that in wrestling for us to make some money.
+You had to make the people believe in wrestling for us to make some money.
 For us to have all those angles on TV, and to bring them back for all this good stuff.
 Everybody was tough those days to make money and protect the business.”

-“Wrestling…you don’t have to convince ME that it’s real – convince the people, y’know?
+“Wrestling — you don’t have to convince ME that it’s real.
+Convince the people, y’know?
 I mean, that’s what the ‘art’ of wrestling is.
-We all know it’s a work…so, man – LOOK like you’re taking my head off, but [don’t really].
+We all know it’s a work.
+So, man, LOOK like you’re taking my head off, but don’t really.

-I’ll give you an example.
-King Haku…I would put this guy against anybody [in a real fight]…he could kill anybody — this guy’s a killing machine.
-Ask anybody in professional wrestling, ‘Who’s the toughest motherfucker you’ve ever met?’
+“I’ll give you an example.
+King Haku.
+I would put this guy against anybody [in a real fight].
+He could kill anybody — this guy’s a killing machine.
+Ask anybody in professional wrestling, ‘Who’s the toughest motherf***er you’ve ever met?’
 It’s this guy.

-[But, in the ring] he’d give you a side-kick or whatever and [you would barely feel it].
+“[But, in the ring] he’d give you a side-kick or whatever and [you would barely feel it].

-That.
+“That.
 That is the art.”

-“One time we were in a rough part of St. Louis for a show.
-Everyone had been drinking and a large fight broke out, which resulted in the police showing up.
-Meng had a few drinks but saw the fight break out so he started trying to break it up.
+“One time, we were in a rough part of St. Louis for a show.
+Everyone had been drinking, and a large fight broke out, which resulted in the police showing up.
+Meng had a few drinks but saw the fight break out, so he started trying to break it up.
 In the process, police thought he was part of the fight and maced him then handcuffed him.
 Meng was cuffed behind his back, looked at the police, and snapped the handcuffs.”

-“Meng is the toughest man, not just wrestler, I’ve ever met in my life.
-A fight once broke out in a bar and Meng took his two fingers on his right hand, his index finger and trigger finger, and he reached into the guy’s mouth and he broke off the guy’s bottom teeth.
-If I hadn’t been there and seen it himself, I wouldn’t believe it.”
+“Meng is the toughest man — not just wrestler — I’ve ever met in my life.
+A fight once broke out in a bar, and Meng took his two fingers on his right hand, his index finger and trigger finger, and he reached into the guy’s mouth, and he broke off the guy’s bottom teeth.
+If I hadn’t been there and seen it himself, I wouldn’t believe it.

 “The only two men in the world that Andre [the Giant] feared were Meng and Harley Race.”

-[One time] “Meng fought off eight police officers.
-They shot him with mace and he closed his eyes and sucked it in.
+“One time, Meng fought off eight police officers.
+They shot him with mace, and he closed his eyes and sucked it in.
 He just opened his mouth and took a deep breath.
-I mean some of the stuff he did was like, ‘What the hell?’
-Scotty and I always thought we were tough guys but that was before we met Meng.”
+I mean, some of the stuff he did was like, ‘What the hell?’
+Scotty and I always thought we were tough guys, but that was before we met Meng.”

 “There are three types of men in the world.
 There are tough men, there are wrestler-tough men, and then there’s Meng.
 He was in a completely different category than anyone else on the planet.
-There was one instance where a large cowboy was arguing with Meng and he pushed the cowboy through two different sets of doors using only one hand.”
+There was one instance where a large cowboy was arguing with Meng, and he pushed the cowboy through two different sets of doors using only one hand.”

-Meng Chokes Brutus Beefcake After Complaining about a Match
+9. Meng Chokes Brutus Beefcake After Complaining about a Match

 One of the most famous stories happened during his time as Haku in the WWF.
 Brutus Beefcake had gone to management and complained that Haku slapped him too hard during their match.
-When Haku found out he walked straight to Beefcake’s locker room and grabbed him out of the shower.
+When Haku found out, he walked straight to Beefcake’s locker room and grabbed him out of the shower.
 He started choking him and lifted him two feet in the air while everyone else looked on because they were too scared to step in and break it up.
 Eventually, Hulk Hogan came in and talked Meng down.

 “Meng was never fired from WCW because no one was brave enough to do it.
 On one particular day, Greg Gagne and I walked into the locker room and interrupted a conversation between Meng and Chris Candido, Chris Jericho, and Tammy Sytch.
 Meng immediately looked at the pair of us and said, "Hey!
 Apologize to my friends.
 I’m talking to them."
-The entire room went silent and everyone just froze.
+The entire room went silent, and everyone just froze.
 It was then that I realized the stories about Meng weren’t just legends.
 Gagne and I apologized to them and waited for the conversation to finish before speaking with Meng.”

-On a trip to Puerto Rico [in 1987], fellow wrestler Jesse Barr when Barr decided to kick dirt onto a man who was digging ditches.
+On a trip to Puerto Rico [in 1987], fellow wrestler Jesse Barr decided to kick dirt onto a man who was digging ditches.
 Meng was upset by it and told Barr he shouldn’t have done it.
 Barr decided to get in Meng’s face and argue with him, which turned out to be a bad idea.
 Meng grabbed him and popped his eyeball out of the socket.
 Some wrestlers claimed he completely tore it out, but Meng said that wasn’t true.

 “I didn’t take his eyeballs off.
 I was ready to, my hands were in there, ready to take his eye off, but then I realized how stupid we were.
 Here, we are brothers on the road together.
 I told Jim after all these things, and he got fired for it, and all these things here.
 And I feel bad for him.
-It was something that happened at that moment.” – responding to the above incident
+It was something that happened at that moment.” – responding to the above incident.

-Meng on Taking Particular Offense When Anyone Called Wrestling Fake
+12. Meng on Taking Particular Offense When Anyone Called Wrestling Fake

-“When I walk in and you tell me it’s fake, I’ll show you how fake the business is.
-Whether I take your teeth out or take your eyeballs off or whatever it was in those days.
+“When I walk in, and you tell me it’s fake, I’ll show you how fake the business is,” Meng once said.
+“Whether I take your teeth out or take your eyeballs off or whatever it was in those days.
 Maybe they’re going to kick my butt around, but watch it – I’m coming back and finding you.
 But those were those days.
-I’m glad nobody picked up a gun and shot my ass.
+I’m glad nobody picked up a gun and shot my a**.
 But in those days, that’s how it was.
 It’s my love for the business.”

-“On one occasion when I was a booker in WCW, I asked Meng to do something that wasn’t major, but it wasn’t completely the right thing to do.
-Meng got a little upset and it was the most scared I’ve ever been in my entire life, despite Meng not being that angry.
+“On one occasion, when I was a booker in WCW, I asked Meng to do something that wasn’t major, but it wasn’t completely the right thing to do.
+Meng got a little upset, and it was the most scared I’ve ever been in my entire life, despite Meng not being that angry.

-I’ve also used Meng to my advantage when I had to inform a few guys that they would be losing an upcoming match.
+“I’ve also used Meng to my advantage when I had to inform a few guys that they would be losing an upcoming match.
 When the wrestlers became upset and told me they refused to do the job, I told them that, instead of arguing, I would just go get Meng and have him take care of the situation.
 The guys immediately agreed to lose their matches if I promised not to go get Meng.”

 “The next thing I know is that Meng goozles the guy like Mr. Spock,” Sullivan said.
 “It was fast and furious.
 He then grabbed another guy who tried to get involved and knocked him unconscious.”